HISTORY OF THE BLUESTONE ROOM

 It is now one Auckland’s oldest commercial buildings, and referred to as The Bluestone Room.
 Located on Durham Lane, just off Queen Street, it’s a superbly restored heritage building, with a stone floor entranceway, exposed native Kauri beams, wood panels atop bare volcanic stonewalls and rustic furnishings.

-Combining this history with modern craft beer and a gastro pub, The Bluestone Room is a true hidden gem.
+Combining this history with modern craft beer and a gastro pub, The Bluestone Room is a true hidden gem in the heart of Auckland City.

 Named for the distinctive basalt volcanic stone – quarried and carted from Mt Wellington – the store has the Historic Places Trust’s highest degree of protection as a category one building.
 It is also listed as historically significant by Auckland City Council, on both its operative and proposed district plans, and forms part of the Midtown Walk, as part of Auckland City Heritage Discovery Walks.